- Education and Science

 Besides being upset that Prince was infringing on his copyright, Cariou learned just before filing the lawsuit that Richard Prince had already made $10 million from a book of photographs titled "Canal Zone", from his 2007 art show in St. Barth's and from pre-sales from the 2008 art show.

 Furthermore, Prince stood to make millions more from the sales from the December 2008 art show, as well as from the companion photography books, the after-show sales from the catalogs which were sent to thousands of wealthy and celebrity art patrons, not to mention a "Canal Zone" screenplay that was in development featuring Cariou's photographs and the Rastafarian backstory.
-(Source: Brooklyn Law Review at this link, page 1534)
+(Source: Brooklyn Law Review, page 1534)

 By 2008, Cariou's book "Yes, Rasta" was no longer printing large orders of his book to circulate in stores and art galleries.
 The publisher was now only printing copies on demand, that is, if and when customers ordered a book.
 As of December 2008, when he filed this lawsuit, Cariou had made about $8,000 on his book - a far cry from the income Prince enjoyed off Cariou's work.